-NRAR takes its role in regulating water laws seriously and has a range of options for responding to breaches.
+We take our role in regulating water laws seriously and have a range of options for responding to breaches.
 We use a suite of education and enforcement actions to respond to alleged breaches.
 These can be used separately or in combination with each other.
 We take a balanced approach to addressing improper conduct.
 We seek to promote changes in attitudes and behaviours, rather than simply applying a punishment.

-Serious breaches of water laws can lead to penalties of up to $1.1 million for an individual.
-A corporation can face penalties of up to $5.005 million.
+Serious breaches of water laws can lead to penalties of up to nearly $5 million for an individual.
+A corporation can face penalties of up to nearly $10 million.
 Daily penalties also apply for each day an offence continues.
 Individuals can face up to two years in prison for some offences.

 Deciding on what actions we should take